slesouef/PurBeurre_FoodFinder/README.md

     - Substitute product name
     - Substitute product description
     - Health rating of the substitute
-    - Name of the place where the product can be found
     - Link to the Open Food Facts product's page

 - The user can save a search once it has been completed